 However, the main reason why we recommend enrolling in coverage before getting a pre-trip COVID test is that in case the test comes back positive and you need to cancel your travel plans, you will get refunded for the trip expenses.

-We have Heymondo, and highly recommend it since, in addition to covering COVID treatment, if you test positive for COVID before your trip, you’ll be reimbursed for the cancelation and related travel expenses.
-That said, we recommend buying the insurance before getting tested to ensure you’re covered.
+We have Heymondo and highly recommend it since, in addition to covering COVID treatment and quarantine, if you test positive for COVID before your trip, you’ll receive reimbursement for the cancellation and related travel expenses.

 5% OFF your travel insurance

-Where to get an in-person PCR COVID-19 test for US travelers
+Where to get an in-person COVID test for travel near you

-CVS has over 4,100 testing locations across the United States.
-While these MinuteClinics accept all major insurance, if you want to get a quick COVID test for travel, it’s considered a non-essential test.
-Therefore, you’ll have to do the self-pay option, which costs $139.
-You can also get a fit-to-fly travel certificate with your test at no added cost.
+CVS has over 4,800 testing locations across the United States offering molecular PCR/NAAT tests and rapid-result tests.
+While CVS MinuteClinics accept all major insurance, if you want to get a quick COVID test for travel, it’s considered a non-essential test, so you’ll have to select the self-pay option.
+The total cost is $139, and you can get a fit-to-fly travel certificate with your test at no added cost.

-These PCR test for travel produce results in 2-3 days, although rapid testing is available at some locations.
+The CVS PCR test produces results in 1-2 days and is the most accurate test available.
 You can go here and enter your zip code to find a MinuteClinic near you.
 You’ll have to answer some pre-screening questions to see if you’re eligible for a test, and appointments are required.

 *Note: Walgreens doesn’t provide an official fit-to-fly certificate, but an email with the result of the test.
 This is valid for traveling to Hawaii and other locations, but it might not be valid for all international destinations.

 QuestDiagnostics is another nationwide lab that offers COVID tests for travel.
 The lab does active infection swab tests, antibody blood tests, and COVID-19 + flu tests.